music-practice-tools/music-practice-tools/src/pages/about.md

 Steve's interactive music practice journal.
 An experiment to help with practicing and remote music lessons with [James Rintoul](https://www.facebook.com/james.rintoul) and courses with [Musical U](https://www.musical-u.com/).

+Note: uses the browser local storage to persist widgets state link timer time between pages.
+Use Browser F12 tools to reset if required.

 Built using the following technology 'jamstack':

 - 11ty with nunjucks and markdown